freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/import.md

 - clones pre-authored HDRP template materials
 - applies VPE material intent onto those templates
 - restores transmission, mask packing, decals, and renderer-specific state
-- repacks RGB normal maps into the layout HDRP expects
+- repacks RGB normal maps (the source packing) into the dxt5nm layout HDRP expects, optionally block-compressing the result when the normal's `RuntimeCompress` flag is set
-- resolves `vpe.metal` and `vpe.rubber` by cloning player-shipped measured-material templates, falling back to their carried `vpe.lit` payload when a template is unavailable
+- resolves `vpe.metal`, `vpe.rubber` and `vpe.dmd` by cloning player-shipped measured-material templates; `vpe.metal`/`vpe.rubber` fall back to their carried `vpe.lit` payload when a template is unavailable, and `vpe.fabric.silk` resolves a fabric template with a `vpe.lit` fallback

-The important performance optimization here is that normal repack uses a GPU path via `VpePackNormalForHdrp.shader`, with a CPU fallback only if that path fails.
+- consumes already-cooked textures from the reader — it does not decode or cook anything itself

+The resolver's own normal repack currently runs on the **CPU**.
+An earlier GPU repack shader (`VpePackNormalForHdrp`) was removed; the heavy normal work now happens once during the texture cook (which has its own GPU repack path) and is cached, so the resolver only repacks normals that arrive through the non-cooked or imported-GLB path.

 ## Shader Variants in Player Builds